There is nothing like spiritual readiness than a clean heart that is open to the blessings of God as the doors of Paradise are open to the good deeds.

 Study Ramadan 101

 The first spiritual step in preparing for Ramadan is to start studying it.
-It’s not just about reading up on Ramadan (which is also necessary), but to understand and reflect upon the meaning of the Quranic injunctions and the Hadith that mentions the importance of Ramadan.
+It’s not just about reading up on Ramadan, but to understand and reflect upon the meaning of the Quranic injunctions and the Hadith that mentions the importance of Ramadan.

 Step Up on the Good Deeds